Kakifrucht/HalfminerSystem/README.md

   - Disables hitting self with bow
   - Blocks usage of /pluginname:command
   - Heals player after kill and plays sound
+  - Disable apple and book trading with villagers
   - Small features for VariableTriggers /vtapi

 HalfminerDuel